LooDaHu/ARORA_General_-Introduction/README.md

 [Click here to SERIALIZERS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/serializers.py)

 ## views.py
-Now, we are doing the core of the application, views.py, determines how you RESTful server responses the request.
+Now, we are doing the core of the application, views.py, determines how your RESTful server responses the request.

 The way to code this part is highly flexible.
 In a word, all roads lead to Rome.
 Here, I just provide a way which I think should be easy and clear.